-Discrimination in the workplace can take on many forms. if you believe you are being treated differently than your coworkers, you may have a right to file a discrimination claim.
+Discrimination in the workplace can take on many forms.
+If you believe you are being treated differently than your coworkers, you may have a right to file a discrimination claim.
 State and federal laws protect employees in all professions from discrimination in the workplace.
-These employees include media executives, hospitality industry professionals, politicians, engineers, technicians, law enforcement, paramedics, firefighters, lawyers, doctors, and every job in between.
+These employees include:

 Remedying Workplace Discrimination Practices

 If your work environment feels toxic, it could be due to discrimination.
-You have a right to a work atmosphere free of discrimination.
-However, building your own case against your employer can be tough to accomplish without an experienced attorney in your corner.
+You have the right to a work atmosphere free of discrimination.
+However, building your own case against your employer can be tough to accomplish without an experienced discrimination attorney in your corner.

 Examples of workplace discrimination that could be actionable include: